 Zoo Atlanta admission is included in the Atlanta CityPASS along with the World of Coca-Cola and Georgia Aquarium.
 Check it out here.

 Centennial Olympic Park is an amazing 22-acre green space in the middle of downtown Atlanta that was built for the 1996 Summer Olympics.
 The park is home to several attractions including the famous Fountain of Rings.

 Centennial Olympic Park is open to the public seven days a week.

 High Museum of Art

 Art lovers will want to pay a visit to the High Museum of Art.

 The High is one of the most significant museums of art in the U.S. and houses an impressive permanent collection of more than 18,000 pieces.

 The High often features special exhibitions in collaboration with major museums, such as their noted Louvre Atlanta collaboration with the Louvre in Paris.

 Margaret Mitchell House

 Visit the home of Gone With the Wind author Margaret Mitchell.
-Part of Atlanta History Center Midtown, Margaret Mitchell House offers guests the opportunity to learn more about the author of one of the most influential works of Southern American literature and how her only books shaped popular views (right or wrong) of the South, the Civil War and slavery.
+Part of Atlanta History Center Midtown, Margaret Mitchell House offers guests the opportunity to learn more about the author of one of the most influential works of Southern American literature and how her only book shaped popular views (right or wrong) of the South, the Civil War, and slavery.